khanhartisan/laravel-backbone/readme.md

 }
 ```

 Finally, let's add the query scope to the `indexQueryScopes` method in the controller.
+This method should return an array of query scopes with the key being the identifier of the scope and the value being the scope instance.

 ```php
 <?php